edgriebel/league-django-demo/README.md

 # Starting the application
 - run `./manage.py runserver`
 - go to application's URL: http://127.0.0.1:8000/
+- Button to go to the admin screen is at the bottom of the page

 # Cleanup
 - Run `./manage.py flush` to clear all the data